timurtul/statecord/README.md

 Using StateCord software is not like software that gives more than 100 options :laughing:
 Using the user-friendly StateCord is **soooooo simple**.

-**Do you know that it stores your address, identity, and other personal information about other RPC replacement software?**
-**StateCord will only improve your usage experience stores your information.**